ketankshukla/COMP661/Module 1 Assignment/question_1.md

 To run this program:

-1. Ensure you have Python installed on your machine.
-2. Copy the code into a Python file (e.g., `arrival_estimator.py`).
-3. Execute the script using Python from your command line or terminal:
+1. Execute the script using Python from your command line or terminal:
    ```bash
    python arrival_estimator.py
    ```
-4. Follow the prompts to enter your travel details.
+2. Follow the prompts to enter your travel details.

 ### Example Interaction